top of page

 B: A cowpox on you Hobhouse!! - Moore and I are making plans for our future

-H(with rage undefined - B is also making arrangements to sing): We are due up North – two days ago!
+H(with rage undefined as B is also making arrangements to sing): We are due up North - two days ago!
 Your wedding present cost me a half-years allowance!
 Father will enscript me if he finds out!

 B: pfttt